Jaydccq/amazon-database/README.txt

     ii.
 Viewing detailed product information.
     iii.
 Managing product availability by different sellers.
 4. Implement low stock warning in the seller dashboard if a product's available quantity is below 5, marked as "low stock" in red font.
+5. Designed the Entity-Relationship Diagram (ERD) that integrates all database tables.

 Carts Guru (Yizhe Chen): responsible for Cart / Order
 1. Designed the Orders table, with OrderID as the primary key.